-Thirty years ago, I lost my mom.
+When I was a child, I lost my mom.

 Sadly, in 2007 we really did lose her when she passed away.
 My dad grieved so hard he didn’t want anything in their house to be touched, so we continued to navigate through and around (and over) her assortment of stuff until three years of accumulated dust finally got the best of him.
 That was when my sister and I began sorting.

 Her countless gems triggered my dad’s memories and produced stories from his youth that we had never heard before.
-They brought back memories that had been dormant within us for decades.
+They brought back memories that had lain dormant within us for decades.
 They produced laughter and tears, and they sent two tiny undead chickens on an epic adventure across the country and abroad.
 (And yes, we have photographic evidence of their escapades.)

 From the beautiful to the bizarre, Mom’s stuff has been an endless source of entertainment.
 It has spoken to us as only our mother could and brought her closer to us than ever.
 As I share this story, I hope you will find our journey through her belongings to be as entertaining as we have.
-I hope our newly found discoveries will jog sweet and humorous memories about your past and your loved ones.
+I hope our discoveries will jog sweet and humorous memories about your past and your loved ones.
 And above all, I hope you benefit from the eccentricity and the affection that was Geneva.